abpframework/abp/docs/en/Blog-Posts/2024-10-23 v9_0_Preview/POST.md

 Prior to this version, when you defined multiple (same) navigation properties to same entity, then ABP Suite was renaming them with a duplicate number.

-Consider the following scenario for an example:

-If you have a book with an author and coauthor, prior to this version ABP Suite was creating a DTO class as below:
+As an example,let's assume that you have a book with an author and coauthor, prior to this version ABP Suite was creating a DTO class as below:

 ```csharp
 public class BookWithNavigationPropertiesDto